Dinosaucers: Tyrannos

 The Tyrannos are the forces of "evil" in the series and, like the Dinosaucers, have a total of 8 members in their group.
-The picture above does not show Princess Dei, as she does not appear at the presentation of the series and is only introduced later as a means to balance the difference in numbers and power of the two opposing factions.

 During the course of the series, Plesio, Terrible Dactyl and Quackpot would all betray Genghis Rex at least once over matters of conscience.
 Despite this, they would eventually return to Rex's side out of loyalty to his cause.